SandataRa/20Days_DataScience_2021/Day20.md

 It is important to mention that I didn't design the program for completion.
 I designed it to learn knew things daily and build the habit of doing so.
 It was also a good activity to keep my mind busy during lockdown.

-## PART 2: THE DAY BY DAY STRUGGLED
+## PART 2: THE DAY BY DAY STRUGGLES

 I explain how I designed my environment to optimize studying.